xpdustry/kotlin-runtime/README.md

 ## Building

-- `./gradlew shadowJar` to only compile the mod (it will be located at `/build/libs/kotlin-runtime.jar`).
+- `./gradlew :mergeJar` to only compile the mod (it will be located at `build/libs/kotlin-runtime.jar`).
-- `./gradlew runMindustryServer` to run the mod in a local Mindustry server.
+- `./gradlew :runMindustryServer` to run the mod in a local Mindustry server.
-- `./gradlew runMindustryClient` to run a local Mindustry client.
+- `./gradlew :runMindustryClient` to run a local Mindustry client.